 (The innocent-looking entrance in the Schweizerhof courtyard of the Hofburg)

 The Schatzkammer houses a number of items for which the word “priceless” really does apply.
-Most stem from the time of the Habsburgs, the Holy Roman Empire, and the Austrian Empire.
+Most stem from the time of the Habsburgs (particularly the Holy Roman Empire and the Austrian Empire).

-The displays divide across secular and ecclesiastical sections, though everything is part of one complex.
+The displays divide into secular and ecclesiastical sections, though everything is part of one complex.

 Expect crowns and ceremonial robes, swords and scepters, gems and jewelry, relics and rich altar tapestries.